enriquecatala/FundamentalAnalysis/README.md

 ## Installation
 1. `pip install FundamentalAnalysis`
-    * Alternatively, download this repository.
+    * Alternatively, download this repository and execute `pip install .` from the root folder of this repo.
 2. (within Python) `import FundamentalAnalysis as fa`

 To be able to use this package you need an API Key from FinancialModellingPrep.
 Follow the following instructions to